Meet An Adoptable Dog

 Location: Foster Home in Pacolet, SC

-Reason for being in rescue: Stray, found at CPR employee's hosue
+Reason for being in rescue: Stray, found at CPR employee's house

 What kind of home would be best for me: Not for a first time dog owner.
 Dawson has a puppy personality and needs basic training.
 He would do best in a home with no small animals.
 He is living with two toy poodles and doing well but his foster mom is very dog savvy and knows how to keep his energy channeled in the right direction.
 He would love a larger dog to play with.
 Oreo S'moreo, also up for adoption, is his BFF in the play yards.
 Dawson is used to a lot of human interaction and needs someone who is not going to leave him in a crate more than 2 hours at a time.
 He gets bored easily and he will figure out how to escape.
 A best case scenario would a home school family with children over 8 years old or a recent retiree who is looking for a best buddy and has lots of time to spend.

 What is my personality like: Dawson is believed to be a Shepherd/Husky mix and is only estimated to be around 1 year old.
 Dawson is a happy go lucky guy always looking for someone to give hugs to.
 He doesn't think twice about sticking his paw up for hand shakes or jumping on you for nose kisses.
 He is problem solving smart, and all that intelligence needs to be coached and directed.
 He needs a job and he will thrive.
 He's not a couch potato kind of guy.

 He has a strong prey drive and a nose that knows all.
 He could also do great with a fun, active family to play with or with an outdoors kind of person who runs, hikes, and camps.
 We could see Dawson hiking the Appalachian Trail and being Mr. Adventure (but always on leash).
 So far he has gotten along with the dogs that he has came into contact with, but is too rough and curious for very small animals.
-He does walk on a leash using a front lead harness.
+He walks well on a leash using a front lead harness.
 With a regular harness he would pull.
 He loves to ride in a car and never gets car sick.
 He is used to travelling in a seat belt harness.
 We know this guy will move his way into a families heart very quickly, given the chance!

-How do I act when I first meet new people: He loves strangers, he loves them so much he even walked up and introduced himself to our groomer while he was a stray.
+How do I act when I first meet new people: He loves strangers, he loves them so much he even walked up and introduced himself to our groomer when he was a stray.
 That got him a foster home.

 Tips and Tidbits: Estimated Birthdate: 7/8/2017.
-Dawson is in a foster home with our grooomer.
+Dawson is in a foster home with our groomer.
 She is teaching him the joys of sleeping in the bed, riding in the car and going to Petco to shop.
 He has learned sit, shake and down.
 He is reacting very well to all this teaching and mastering his new skills.
-Dawson comes to the farm each day that his foster mo works to socialize with other dogs and romp and play in our fields.
+Dawson comes to the farm each day that his foster mom works to socialize with other dogs and romp and play in our fields.
 He is getting a well rounded education on how to be a great pet.

 Please note - we do not ship or transport our dogs.
 If you are interested in adopting a dog, take a look at the distance between the dog's location and your location and make sure you are able to make the trip.